 Stop Mode Stop mode turns off the CGMXCLK input to the COP and clears the COP prescaler.
 Service the COP immediately before entering or after exiting stop mode to ensure a full COP timeout period after entering or exiting stop mode.

-To prevent inadvertently turning off the COP with a STOP instruction, a mask option that disables the STOP instruction is available.
+The STOP bit in the configuration register (CONFIG) enables the STOP instruction.
+To prevent inadvertently turning off the COP with a STOP instruction, disable the STOP instruction by clearing the STOP bit.